Preparing For Your Lactation Appointment

 What to expect

 To utilize your appointment time most efficiently, please complete your intake paperwork before your appointment.
-You can also let us know on the form if there’s anything specific we need to know about you to make our time together more comfortable.
+You can also let me know on the intake form if there’s anything specific I need to know to make our time together more comfortable.

 Partners and other support people are totally welcome to be present at the visit, if you want them to be.
-We recommend only inviting those who can help us maintain a calm, judgment-free feeding environment for you.
+It’s helpful to have another We recommend only inviting those who can help us maintain a calm, judgment-free feeding environment for you.

-Having a new baby in the house often makes pets more protective or excitable.
-If you think your fur-baby may be uncomfortable with a new person visiting and handling the baby, jumps up when meeting new friends, or might otherwise distract us during our consult, please arrange to keep him or her secure in their own special area during our visit.
+Having a new baby in the house often makes pets and older siblings more protective or excitable.
+If you think your fur-baby may be uncomfortable with a new visitor handling the baby, jumps up when meeting new friends, or might otherwise distract us during our consult, please arrange to keep him or her secure in their own special area during our visit.
+You may also want to arrange an activity to entertain big brother or sister during our visit.

 Other things to have prepared: